miyako/4d-plugin-extract/README.md

 Even though the model supports up to `32768` tokens, the time required to generate embeddings increases quadratically.

+To generate embeddings in less than `0.05` seconds the chunk can be no longer than `1000` tokens.

 ## Example

 ```4d